NewRelic.recordCustomEvent(string $eventType, [string $eventName,] map<string, object> $eventAttributes)

 recordEvent method will continue to work for an unspecified period of time, but if your app contains

 recordEvent methods, New Relic recommends you replace them.

-Updating these methods will affect any Insights queries and dashboards that use the deprecated event types.
+Updating these methods will affect any NRQL queries and that use the deprecated event types.
 Be sure to adjust your NRQL queries and dashboards as needed.

-For more on other New Relic Mobile Android APIs, see Send custom attributes and events to Insights.
+For more on other Android APIs, see Send custom attributes and events.

 Optional.
 A map that includes a list of attributes that further designate subcategories to the

 Note: Not all object types are supported.
 See setAttribute for details on supported types.

 When setting the key for your custom attributes, be aware that there are default attributes that cannot be overridden.